min69u/Reforestation/README.md

-## What did the late tomato say to the early tomato?
-I’ll ketch up
+## What do you call an alligator in a vest?
+An in-vest-igator!